cwi-dis/videoLat/videoLat/README.txt

 =======

-For praise, complaints, bug reports and other feedback, contact Jack Jansen <Jack.Jansen@cwi.nl> or use the sourceforge feedback options.
+For praise, complaints, bug reports and other feedback, contact Jack Jansen <Jack.Jansen@cwi.nl> or use the website or github feedback options.

+If you use videoLat measurements in a scientific paper (in a significant way) a reference to one of the videoLat papers would be appreciated.
+See the website for details.

 Licenses
 ========